enimri/ivao-flight-monitor-discord-bot/README.md

 ### Key Functions

 - **fetchFlightData:** Fetches flight data from the IVAO API.
-- **parseFlightData:** Parses and filters flight data to extract departures from monitored airports.
+- **parseFlightData:** Parses and filters flight data to extract departures and arrivals from monitored airports.
-- **monitorFlights:** Checks for new departures and sends messages to the Discord channel.
+- **monitorFlights:** Checks for new departures, arrivals and sends messages to the Discord channel.

 ### Bot Behavior

-- The bot only sends messages for departures from the monitored airports.
+- The bot sends messages for departures and arrivals from the monitored airports.
-- Messages are sent as embeds with a green color for departures.
+- Messages are sent as embeds with a green color for departures and orange color for arrivals.
-- The bot ensures no duplicate messages are sent by tracking reported departures.
+- The bot ensures no duplicate messages are sent by tracking reported departures and arrivals.
 ```

 This README provides clear instructions for setting up and running the bot, as well as configuring it to monitor specific airports and handle bot commands.